 Translating SRT Subtitles with the Three-Step Reflection Method

-Andrew Ng's "Three-Step Reflection Translation Method" is very effective.
-It improves translation quality by having the model self-examine the translation results and propose improvements.
-However, directly applying this method to SRT format subtitle translation presents some challenges.
+Andrew Ng's "Reflective Three-Step Translation Method" is highly effective.
+It enhances translation quality by allowing the model to self-review its results and suggest improvements.
+However, applying this method directly to SRT subtitle translation presents some challenges.

-Special Requirements of SRT Subtitle Format
+Specific Requirements of SRT Subtitle Format

-SRT format subtitles have strict formatting requirements:
+The SRT format has strict formatting requirements:

-- First line: Line number (numeric)
+- First Line: Line number (integer)

-- Second line: Two timestamps, connected by
+- Second Line: Two timestamps connected by

 -->